akansal1/bokeh/sphinx/source/docs/user_guide_ar.rst

 An application of the functions interface can be found in abstractrender.py (in examples/plotting/server) where the heatmap recipe is recreated.
+The list of available functions and their relevant parameters is growing all the time.
+Please see the docstrings for details.